 Watch this video to grasp a better understanding of the disassembling process before attempting it.
 It will help you clearly understand what you really need to do.

-Make sure that every string length is equal and that you give equal spacing to the four sections.
+Make sure every string length is equal and that you give equal spacing to the four sections.

 Tie knots to secure the blinds in place.